Full- and Part-time positions

 - Coordinate ED’s day to day priorities with administration staff and other staff as needed

-- Handle all Board communication with ED including calls and meetings and prepares agendas for both
+- Handle all Board communication with ED including calls and meetings and prepares agendas for both, including any committee calls or special meetings

 - Prepare and track all quarterly Board meeting materials